ring-clojure/ring-mock/README.md

 ## Installation

-Add the following development dependency to your `project.clj` file:
+Add the following dependency to your deps.edn file:

+    ring/ring-mock {:mvn/version "0.4.0"}

+Or to your Leiningen project file:

     [ring/ring-mock "0.4.0"]